KyleGospo/docs.bazzite.gg/src/General/community-links.md

 !!! warning

-    Some of the instructions found in these resources can break your Bazzite installation if followed improperly!
+    Some of these resources may be outdated.

 ## Hardware